What is Early Prostate Cancer?

 Cells are the building blocks that we are made from.
 These usually grow in a regulated and controlled way to form tissue.
 Over time old cells will die and be replaced by new cells (through a process of cell division) to carry on their specific role for the rest of the body.
 If these new cells do not receive the correct messages as to what they should do, they can start to grow faster than normal and in an uncontrolled way and swell to become growths or tumours.

 We know that the male sex hormone, testosterone, plays a vital role in promoting the growth of both normal and abnormal prostate cells.
 Without testosterone (even at normal levels in the male body), growth of prostate cancer can be slowed and this factor is used in some treatments of the disease.

-Some Tumours can be non-cancerous (benign) ie Benign Prostatic Hyperplasia (BPH).
-Link to download or take straight there.
-These non-cancerous cells tend to stick together where they have grown.
+Some tumours can be non-cancerous (benign) ie Benign Prostatic Hyperplasia (BPH) These non-cancerous cells tend to stick together where they have grown.

 Prostate cancer may be:

 - Early or localised where it is still inside the prostate and has not spread to other parts of the body;

 - Locally advanced where it has spread just outside through the prostate capsule (covering) or into the seminal vesicles that lie just behind the prostate;

 - Advanced where the cancer cells have spread away from the prostate through the bloodstream or lymph channels.
 On reaching a new site(s) the cancer cells may start to grow causing another growth or tumour.
 These are called secondary cancers (secondaries) or metastases.